 Scholarships are awarded to exceptional students who could not otherwise attend the College.
-They are offered on the basis of financial circumstances (all awards are means tested), school record, confidential references and performances in an examination and interview held in Oxford.
+They are offered on the basis of an assessment of the applicant's school record, confidential references and performance in an examination and interview held in Oxford.
+All awards are means tested i.e. they take account of the financial circumstances of the family of the applicant.

-No more than two full awards (covering tuition and accommodation fees) are made.
+Scholarships can apply to both tuition fees and accommodation fees.
+No more than two full awards are made.
 Most are partial awards, covering a proportion of total fees.

 Attendance in Oxford for interview and examination is required to be considered for a scholarship.

 Scholarship applications are considered in early February of the year of proposed entry.
-The deadline for applying for a Scholarship for entry in September 2012 is

-Friday 3 February 2012 and Scholarship Day is on Saturday 25 February 2012.
-Please contact the Admissions Office for further details and an Application Booklet.
+The deadline for applying for a Scholarship for entry in September 2013 is Friday 1 February 2013 and Scholarship Day is on Saturday 23 February 2013.
+Please contact the Admissions Office for further details and a Scholarship Application Booklet.